-In March 1979, tens of thousands of people, predominantly women, protested in Tehran against a new policy of compulsory hijab (head coverings and loose clothing for women) instituted by the new Islamic Republic, as well as other policies that curtailed women’s rights, particularly in family law.
+In March 1979, tens of thousands of people, predominantly women, protested in Tehran against the then new law of compulsory hijab (head coverings and loose clothing for women) instituted by the new Islamic Republic, as well as other laws that curtailed women’s rights, particularly in family law.
 They chanted, “We did not carry out the revolution in order to go backwards.”
 Their message was clear.
 Women were part of the 1979 Iranian Revolution for social and economic justice, against the U.S.-backed dictatorship of the Shah.
 Yet its replacement with a new dictatorship, that of the Islamic Republic, meant that their dreams of freedom were betrayed.

 Today, thousands of people have once again taken Iran’s streets, as they have done so essentially perennially for the last decade, (and even longer depending on your scale of the history of Iranian popular resistance).
 They follow in the footsteps of the women of March 1979.
 They have one message for the world: “woman, life, freedom.”

-The brutal killing of Mahsa (Zhina) Amini by the state’s Guidance Patrol (gasht-e ershad) last week, for wearing a so-called improper hijab sparked their outrage.
+The brutal killing of Mahsa (Zhina) Amini by the state’s Guidance Patrol (gasht-e ershad) on Sept.
+13, 2022, for wearing a so-called improper hijab sparked their outrage.
 Yet it did not scare them into submission, but rather emboldened them to resistance again.
 Zhina, a Kurdish woman whose community has experienced ethnic discrimination in Iran, died in police custody under suspicious circumstances.
 The state has refused to offer a transparent account of her death.